SadafTariq/Final_Project/README.md

 ## Customer Question

-- What is the Customer Demgraphics
+- What is Customer Demgraphics?
-- What is the Review trends among these years?
+- What is the Review trends of products among these years?
 - Sentiment Analysis of customer's feedback